HIST 410: Readings and Assignments

 Thu — Fri (7/17 - 7/18): Early 20th century sources

-These two days we focus on a few diet books written between 1918 and 1922.
+For the next two days (which we treat as a single unit since there’s nothing due on Thursday) we focus on a few diet books written between 1918 and 1922.
 They are all COMPLETELY different in their approach, style, and the way their authors try to establish their expertise.

 Our goal is to understand how the same cultural context could yield such different texts and how they collectively illustrate several important facets of the history of diet/health/nutrition around the time they were written.

 For each text, I’ve indicated specific pages you should read fairly carefully.
-IN ADDITION, carefully examine the table of contents and randomly sample pages or small sections throughout the book to get a feel for the text as a whole—like what is and what isn’t addressed in the text.
+IN ADDITION, as we did before, carefully examine the table of contents and randomly sample pages or small sections throughout the book to get a feel for the text as a whole.

 Week 4: The fat and malnourished body